TimoliaDE/HowTo/docs/faq.en.md

 #### 1vs1 PvP
 Both PvP servers have been united.
 Thus, 1.8 and 1.9+ can compete against each other.
 Which combat system you want to use can be determined in the kite settings.”
 #### Jumpworld
-The maps from Jumpworld Legacy are still in our database.
-Since most active users have already transferred their maps to the new version, this is currently not easily possible.
+The maps from Jumpworld Legacy are still present in our database.
+Since most users have already transferred their maps to the new version, transferring maps from Legacy Jumpworld is currently not straightforward anymore.
 #### Survivalquest and Arcade
 Survivalquest and Arcade are no longer available with the 1.8.